SaiHtetAung-mn/elegance-orm/README.md

-# Elegance ORM – Developer Guide
+# Elegance ORM

 Elegance ORM is a minimalist object relational mapper (ORM) for Node.js projects.
 The interface emphasizes fluent, chainable methods so querying, filtering and shaping results stays conversational rather than imperative.
-Migrations share that same rhythm letting you narrate table structure and constraints in plain language while Elegance handles the SQL generation behind the scenes.
 In Elegance, each database table is represented by a `Model` class that behaves like a plain object with dirty tracking, fillable/guarded protection, and timestamp helpers.
 If you enjoy Laravel’s ergonomics, you’ll feel at home.